 This means dispelling a few myths that keep circulating and creating unrealistic expectations (or even fears) around deep tissue massage sessions.
-This helps to keep clients safe and also confident that they are receiving a massage that is not only exceptional in technique but is also evidence-informed in its theory.
+This helps you feel safe and confident that you’re receiving a massage that is not only exceptional in technique but is also evidence-informed in its theory.

-There is a common myth that deep tissue massage is only effective with intense, painful pressure.
-Another set of myths include the idea that deep tissue work will break up fascia and muscular adhesions, thus freeing the body from restriction, and that the massage will release toxins from the muscle tissues.
+For example, there’s a common myth that deep tissue massage is only effective with intense, painful pressure.
+Other myths include that deep tissue work will break up fascia and muscular adhesions, thus freeing the body from restriction, and that the massage will release toxins from the muscle tissues.

-Myth: Deeper pressure is better for pain relief
+Deeper pressure is better for pain relief

 The wellness industry trope of “no pain, no gain” has been a longstanding and inaccurate ideology.
-Some clients may feel that there is a certain badge of honor that comes with being able to withstand large amounts of pressure in a massage, and others may feel that it is expected with deep tissue work.
+Some clients may feel that there’s a certain badge of honor that comes with being able to withstand large amounts of pressure in a massage, and others may feel that it is expected with deep tissue work.
 This simply is not the case, and this has created a problematic reputation for deep tissue treatments.

-The unscientific answer is, whatever pressure allows the client to feel relaxed and with a modicum of stress relief from the session.
+The unscientific answer is, whatever pressure allows the client to feel relaxed and with a modest level of stress relief from the session.
 The scientific answer is a bit more complex because the mechanisms of how massage works on the body are not fully understood.

-Rather than looking at deep tissue massage as a direct manipulation of joints, ligaments, muscles, and organs, it is more important to look at massage from a neuroscience perspective.
+Rather than looking at deep tissue massage as a direct manipulation of joints, ligaments, muscles, and organs, it’s more important to look at massage from a neuroscience perspective.

-Human skin has about 1,000 nerve endings per square inch, and is rife with four different types of mechanoreceptors that receive information about touch, sound, pressure, vibration, light, temperature, and any other stimulus that may give the brain information about the external world.
+Human skin has about 1,000 nerve endings per square inch and is rife with four different types of mechanoreceptors that receive information about touch, sound, pressure, vibration, light, temperature, and any other stimulus that may give the brain information about the external world.